TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 If you want to use YOLOv4 for bounding boxes, you will need to create a weights file obtained from the training by YOLOv4.
 If you create it, name the model like "yolov4_ai2thor_last.weights", and uncomment out lines 618~651, 717, and 761 of "create_dataset.py", you can create an h5 file with YOLOv4 added to the bounding box.
 You need to put it to "yolo_dataset/backup".

-If you want to execute `create_dataset.py` on Windows, you need to prepare Ubuntu with 'WSL'(Windows Subsystem for Linux).
+If you want to execute `create_dataset.py` on Windows, you need to prepare Ubuntu with `WSL`(Windows Subsystem for Linux).

 ### Training or Evaluation
 To train or evaluate your network, you need to use a json file as experiment.
 You can create a experiment file using the script `create_experiment.py`.
 One experiment file contains training set and evaluation set, reward function and network used.
 You can set these values using the script (``--help`` to see documentation).